thelfer/tfel/docs/mfront/AuxiliaryModel.md

 This model is called after updating the auxiliary state variables of the behaviour.

-From the behaviour point of view, those state variables are declared as additional auxiliary state variables.
+From the behaviour point of view, the state variables of an auxiliary model are declared as additional auxiliary state variables.

-## Note

-In the behaviour, the names of the variables described by the model are the same than in the model.

-The entry/glossary names of those variables shall be defined in the model.

 ## Example